-Megan's studio representation, Alan Silver, gives Don a call at his office.
-Dawn passes the message on to Don.
-Silver says he's having problems with Megan out in Los Angeles.
-She's been chasing around directors after auditions, making tearful appeals to them in their own private time.
+Megan’s studio representation, Alan Silver, gives Don a call at his office.
+Dawn forwards it to his home.
+Silver says he’s having problems with Megan out in Los Angeles.
+She’s been chasing around directors after auditions, making tearful appeals to them in their own private time.
 He pleads for Don to go calm her down.
-Don decides to follow through and "surprise" Megan at her house.
+Don decides to follow through and “surprise” Megan at her house.
 After a fervent kiss, Megan jokingly asks Don if he got fired.

 Don tells Megan that Alan called, and she immediately becomes upset with Don.
 She sees an ulterior motive in his trip out west, and questions whether he really cares about her or misses her.
 Don comes clean that he hasn’t been working.
 She gets even more upset and says she wants him gone and this is how it’s going to end for them.